Zelibe/BellaBeat/README.md

 *This result shows that on an average users are recording over 9000 steps, the users are found to be meeting the recommended at least 7 hours of sleep*

-Next i looked at the time expenditure per day of the daily activities
+Next i Created a category column using the CDC BMI(Body Mass Index) classifications

        SELECT *
        EXCEPT(Weight_Kg,Weight_Pounds,Report_Type),